-We strive to be an inclusive employer and our policy on disabled persons ensures that:
+We sought to be an inclusive employer and our policy on disabled persons ensured that:

-- full and fair consideration is given to applications for employment made by disabled persons, having regard to their particular aptitude and abilities; - we continue the employment of, and arrange appropriate training for, employees who have become disabled during the period when they were employed by the CCG; and - we provide training, career development and promotion of disabled people that we employ.
+- full and fair consideration was given to applications for employment made by disabled persons, having regard to their particular aptitude and abilities; - we continued the employment of, and arrange appropriate training for, employees who had become disabled during the period when they were employed by the CCG; and - we provided training, career development and promotion of disabled people that we employ.

-Of our staff, 5.11% have declared a disability.
+Of our staff, 4.95% declared a disability.
 It is not mandatory for staff to declare disabilities.